 My Story

-About seven years ago, I went through a burnout.
+About seven years ago, I went through burnout.
 At first, I thought it was just my job.
-But as I unraveled it, I realized burnout is rarely just about work.
-It’s about pressure, expectations, and the way we move through life.
+Yet as I began to unravel it, I realized burnout is rarely just about work — it’s about pressure, expectations, and the way we move through life.
 It’s also about the moments we ignore our own needs until our body forces us to listen.

 I was lucky.
-I had a great doctor who gave me time to rest.
-I slept.
-A lot.
-And I saw a therapist.
-That’s when I realized my burnout wasn’t just about work — it was also about me.
+My doctor gave me the time to rest.
+I slept — a lot.
+And I began therapy.
+Because of that space, I slowly saw that my burnout wasn’t only about work; it also reflected something within me.
 I was a middle-aged woman, approaching menopause, feeling lost.
-And for the first time, I started to see that.
+And for the first time, I allowed myself to see that truth.

 After a psychological test, I learned I am an introvert.
-I had no idea what that meant.
-But when I started reading, talking with my therapist, and learning more, it felt like revelation after revelation.
-I had been trying to live and work as an extrovert because that’s what I thought was required.
-And I was exhausted.
+I had no idea what that truly meant.
+But as I started reading, talking with my therapist, and learning more, it felt like revelation after revelation.
+I had been trying to live and work as an extrovert because I thought that was required.
+No wonder I was exhausted.

-I began to listen to myself.
-I set gentle boundaries.
-I gave myself rest when I needed it.
-I started doing creative things when my mind needed calming.
+Eventually, I began to listen to myself — setting gentle boundaries and giving myself rest when I needed it.
+I returned to creative things when my mind needed calming.
+Little by little, I found my rhythm again.

 Gentle Ways to Recover from Burnout

 - Rest without guilt.
-Sleep as much as your body needs.
+Sleep as much as your body needs; exhaustion is a signal, not a failure.

 - Seek support.
-A therapist, a doctor, someone who can hold space for you.
+A therapist, a doctor, or someone who can hold space for you matters more than pushing through.

 - Simplify your commitments.
-Let go of what you can.
+Let go of what you can; not everything deserves your energy.

 - Learn your needs.
 Introvert, extrovert, or somewhere in between — honor how you recharge.

 - Create gentle rituals.
-Creative time, quiet walks, or small moments of joy that help you feel grounded.
+Small creative moments, quiet walks, or short pauses that remind you you’re still here.

 Moving Forward More Softly

 Burnout doesn’t disappear overnight.
 Healing takes time.
 Often, it feels like it takes you apart completely, scattering the pieces of who you are.
-Recovery is the slow process of putting that puzzle back together — and when it’s complete, the picture will likely look different than before.
+Yet recovery is the slow process of putting that puzzle back together — and when it’s complete, the picture will likely look different than before.

-It’s not easy to go through alone.
-Burnout is layered, and it’s difficult to get to the bottom of it without guidance.
+Still, going through it alone isn’t easy.
+Burnout is layered, and it’s difficult to reach the bottom of it without guidance.
 Professional help matters.
 A therapist can help you sift through what happened, guide you in making sense of your feelings, and support you as you rebuild.
-Recovery requires space to reflect, and someone who can walk beside you as you discover what needs to change.
+Recovery requires space to reflect and someone who can walk beside you as you discover what needs to change.

 If this post resonated with you, you may also find comfort in You’re Allowed to Be Tired — a gentle reminder that rest is not a weakness, but a vital part of healing.